Skip to content

 John Cowan began making baskets aged 25 years.
-John has spent a considerable amount of time learning traditional basket making skills with Colin Manthorpe in Norfolk and Virgilijus Bauzys in West Kilbride after attaining a grounding in the craft from Geoff Forrest.
-John has had many inspirational basket encounters with basket maker and artist Lise Bech and Lise has contributed greatly to John’s understanding of willow and making a living from basketry.
-Many of the designs John makes are based on those recorded in Colin Manthorpe's notebooks.
-John is grateful to Colin for inviting him to his home in Norfolk to learn the traditional method of making the Quarter Cran and for so generously sharing his vast skill & knowledge of basket making.
-John continues to spend one week each year in training with Colin.John & Colin ManthorpeQuarter Cran Herring Basket (made here in buff willow, oak, hazel and rattan cane)
+John learned traditional basketmaking from Colin Manthorpe in Norfolk and Virgilijus Bauzys in West Kilbride, after attaining a grounding in the craft from Geoff Forrest.
+John has had many inspirational basket encounters with basketmaker and artist Lise Bech.
+Lise has contributed greatly to John’s understanding of willow and making a living from basketry.
+Many of the designs John makes are based on those recorded in Colin Manthorpe's notebooks and The Journeyman's' List of Basket Sizes - a book that was intended to ensure even rates of pay for members of the basketmakers trade union, but has inadvertently recorded details of many characterful traditional British baskets.
+John is grateful to Colin for teaching him traditional method of making the Quarter Cran Herring Basket and for so generously sharing his vast skill & knowledge of basket making.
+John continued to spend time each year training with Colin up until Colin's death in 2019

 -- Quarter Cran Herring Basket (made here in buff willow, oak, hazel and rattan cane) --